ayanopt/2023-momentum/article.md

 Multi-Timeframe Algorithmic Trading: A Machine Learning Approach to SPY ETF Trading

-## Abstract
+## Abstfract

 This paper introduces the 2023-momentum system, an algorithmic trading framework developed to trade the SPY ETF using ensemble machine learning methods.
 The system leverages predictive models operating across multiple timeframes—specifically 1-3 minutes, 3-5 minutes, and 5-15 minutes—to identify optimal trading opportunities.
 Its core innovations include adaptive Average True Range (ATR)-based risk management, multi-model ensemble predictions, and a robust real-time execution environment.
 Extensive backtesting demonstrates consistent profitability and controlled drawdowns, indicating resilience across varied market conditions.

 ## 1. Introduction

 Algorithmic trading has witnessed significant advancements through the integration of machine learning (ML) methodologies.
 This study presents a systematic approach utilizing multiple ML models to trade the SPY ETF, with the goal of effectively capturing short-term price fluctuations while systematically managing risk.
-Motivated by the complexity of intraday market dynamics, the 2023-momentum system addresses critical challenges including simultaneous management of signals across various timeframes, rigorous risk management grounded in market volatility, the amalgamation of diverse ML models for predictive accuracy, and low-latency trade execution suitable for intraday trading strategies.
+Motivated by the complexity of intraday market dynamics, the 2023-momentum system addresses critical challenges including simultaneous management of signals across various timeframes, rigorous risk management grounded in market volatility, the amalgamation of diverse ML models for predictive accufracy, and low-latency trade execution suitable for intraday trading strategies.

 ## 2. Background and Motivation